 - Can ERP software improve the supply chain in my enterprise?

-- Can I set goals for working with suppliers, taking into account the ERP system work?
+- Can I set goals for collaboration with suppliers, taking into account the ERP system work?

 - (after time of use) Are the indicators consistent with my pre-set goals?

-This list of questions will help you determine the needs of your business and evaluate the potential effectiveness of ERP software.
+This list of questions will help you determine what ERP software your business needs and evaluate its potential effectiveness.
 A checklist will help you understand which ERP software modules your business really needs.
 Also, take advantage of these questions during the first consultations with an IT company or ERP software provider - this way you can understand how one or another service suits you.